 A single submarine may carry a massive quantity of weaponry that is deadly, disastrous, and unimaginable.

-Submarines serve a mission that is distinct from that
+Submarines serve a mission that is distinct from that of other naval vessels.

 The United States, the United Kingdom, France, India, Russia, and China are the countries involved.

 Furthermore, experts have discovered proof that both North Korea and Israel have nuclear-capable submarines

 In today's world, there are essentially two types of military submarines, each with a distinct mission:

 The assault submarine, which is the most prevalent kind, is smaller and attacks other close-range targets su

 ch as ships with torpedoes, shorter-range missiles, a

 The ballistic missile submarine, on the other hand, is a bigger sort of submarine that effectively functions as a movable, covert launch platform for nuclear missiles.